ppke-nlpg/SS05/README.md

 We would like to thank professor Anoop Sarkar for his cooperation and providing the original Perl code and letting us to use and distribute it with our own.
 This helped a lot to understand their algorithm better.

+## Warning

+This code is unmaintained, outdated and contains serveral bugs (see bugtracker).

+This method is outperformed by 'Gut, Besser, Chunker – Selecting the best models for text chunking with voting' by Balázs Indig and István Endrédy
+For a more general and up-to-date implementation, which outperforms this method see [https://github.com/ppke-nlpg/gut-besser-chunker](https://github.com/ppke-nlpg/gut-besser-chunker)

 ## Reference

-If you use the tool, please cite the following paper:
+If you use this tool, please cite the following [paper](http://www.cs.sfu.ca/~anoop/papers/pdf/ai05.pdf) that were published at [Springer](http://link.springer.com/chapter/10.1007%2F11424918_40):

 ```
 @inproceedings{conf/ai/ShenS05,